wincent/masochist/content/wiki/Haml 1.8.0.md

 ---
 tags: haml wiki
+title: Haml 1.8.0
 ---

 -   Release notes on official website: <http://haml.hamptoncatlin.com/release-notes> (unfortunately these are non-historical and change with each release)
--   Local mirror of release notes: <http://wincent.com/mirror/haml-1.8.0/haml.hamptoncatlin.com/release-notes.html>
+-   Local mirror of release notes: <http://typechecked.net/mirror/haml-1.8.0/haml.hamptoncatlin.com/release-notes.html>

 # See also